SUBMISSION GUIDELINES - PTSD

 Guidelines

-We cannot re-publish poetry, interviews or personal journeys if they have already been published in any of our other books or on the website.
-However, poetry that has been published on this website (but not in our books) can be re-published in PTSD, but please re-submit them with an updated bio/contact details,. and following the guidelines detailed here.
+We cannot re-publish poetry and personal journeys if they have already been published in any of our other books.
+However, poetry that has been published on this website (but not in our books) can be re-published in PTSD, but please re-submit them with an updated bio/contact details, and following the guidelines detailed here.

 NOTE: We often have young people reading and contributing to our website and titles, so NO swearing or profanities of any kind, or anything of an adult nature.
 Any emails containing these items will be immediately deleted, we will delete you from our database, and you will not be able to contribute to further titles.
 Find alternative words to describe your emotions!